Roe Valley Leisure Centre

 Text: 028 7776 7495

 Roe Valley Leisure Centre is a modern leisure complex centrally situated in the town of Limavady.
-The Centre is owned & managed by Limavady Borough Council.
+As of April 2015 the Centre is owned & managed by Causeway Coast & Glens Borough Council (formerly by Limavady Borough Council)

 Comprising of pools, sports halls, fitness suite, health suite, squash courts & rooms, the centre caters for sports, fitness and recreation activities.
 Our facilities also allow us to cater for meetings, conferences, birthday parties & concerts.